dev-takhi77/dev-takhi77/README.md

 - 💞️ I’m looking to collaborate on Degen Memecoin Traders
 - 📫 How to reach me Takhi(https://t.me/@Takhi777)
 - 😄 Pronouns: Wildhorse
-- ⚡ Fun fact: I lost my old github currently, I don't why it is happening, I am uploading my all repositories, this new github account.
+- ⚡ Fun fact: I lost my old github and old telegram currently, I don't know why it is happening, I am uploading my all repositories to this new github account.

 <!---
 degen-meme77/degen-meme77 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.